redlinestealerrealop/redlinestealerrealop/README.md

 ---

 # I love Zavati <3
-She has access to my account, so to verify that projects are created by me, ill **"be signing them with my one GPG private key.** Thank you!
+She has access to my account, so to verify that projects are created by me, ill **"be signing them with my own GPG private key.**

+No, she is not a On-Account Contributor.
+Anyone that thinks that this account is not safe for contributions should be worry free.

 ## Status